fabacab/byoc/src/README.txt

 that can be used to automatically create new BYOC-like apps.
 It is provided here so that contributions can be upstreamed to the Vagrant base box images.

+While you are testing changes to the base box locally you can use Vagrant's `vagrant package` command.
+To distribute your changes, however, read on.

 To create your own BYOC-like virtual environment, edit the supplied variable sample file(s).
 You will likely need to edit `atlas-variables.json.sample`, copying it to `atlas-variables.json` and inserting your own Atlas username